erik-451/erik-451.github.io/_posts/2022-04-02-How-Install-Kubernetes.md

 Download the software.
 - You can download the software here: [github.com/K0sctl](https://github.com/k0sproject/k0sctl)

-And create a configuration file, send the output init to a yaml file where we will configure it in our own way.
+Create a configuration file, send the output init to a yaml file where we will configure it in our own way.
 ```bash
 k0sctl init > k0sctl.yaml
 ```